Last editedMar 2023 2 min read

 Payment terms and instructions

 This will give your client everything they need to make a payment.
-It’s always beneficial to be as detailed as possible on your self-employed invoice to reduce chances of a dispute, particularly if you’re invoicing a customer for the very first time.
+It’s always beneficial to be as detailed as possible on your self-employed invoice to reduce the chances of a dispute, particularly if you’re invoicing a customer for the first time.

 Why use a self-employed invoice template?